Project-Sylos/Migration-Engine/pkg/db/README.md

 // 1.
 Update NodeState in /nodes bucket
 // 2.
 Remove from old status bucket
 // 3.
 Add to new status bucket
+// 4.
+Update status-lookup index
-// All three operations succeed or all fail
+// All four operations succeed or all fail
 ```

 ### Batch Operations